MMGameslogo MMGames

 12

-This is because the variable count is changed in the main function.
+This is because the variable 'count' is being modified within the main function.

-Heavy use of global variables requires many variable names, which can be very cumbersome.
+Using global variables heavily can lead to a large number of variable names, which can be very cumbersome.

-Therefore, global variables should only be used for special data that is shared throughout the program, and not for
+Therefore, global variables should be used only for data that is meant to be shared throughout the entire program.

-If there is a local variable in the function with the same name as the global variable, then the
+If a local variable has the same name as a global variable within a function,

-I would like to experiment to see which takes precedence.
+I'd like to experiment to see which takes priority.

 #include <stdio.h>